liri-archive/vibe/README.md

 This library includes:

- * A Qt-style wrapper for GSettings that provides a nice settings API based on schemas with change notifications.
  * An enhanced `QList` that provides a model with change notifications for QML.
  * A QML wrapper around KWallet
  * A QML plugin to access storage devices and batteries